Flash Flood Warning issued for Bayamon, Guaynabo by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-14 02:31:00 EDT Expires: 2022-10-14 11:15:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
-Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Merrimack; Sullivan FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY MORNING * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of central and southern New Hampshire, including the following areas, in New Hampshire, Western And Central Hillsborough.
-In central New Hampshire, Merrimack and Sullivan.
-In southern New Hampshire, Cheshire, Coastal Rockingham, Eastern Hillsborough and Interior Rockingham. * WHEN...Through Saturday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Creeks and streams may rise out of their banks.
-Flooding may occur in poor drainage and urban areas.
-Storm drains and ditches may become clogged with debris. * ADDITIONAL DETAILS - Additional rainfall amounts of 1 to 3 inches expected this morning.
+Effective: 2022-10-14 17:00:00 PDT Expires: 2022-10-15 10:00:00 PDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Cadiz Basin; Morongo Basin; San Bernardino County-Upper Colorado River Valley FLOOD WATCH IN EFFECT FROM SATURDAY AFTERNOON THROUGH LATE SATURDAY NIGHT * WHAT...Flash flooding caused by excessive rainfall is possible. * WHERE...Portions of northwest Arizona and southeast California, including the following areas, in northwest Arizona, Lake Havasu and Fort Mohave.
+In southeast California, Cadiz Basin, Morongo Basin and San Bernardino County-Upper Colorado River Valley. * WHEN...From Saturday afternoon through late Saturday night. * IMPACTS...Excessive runoff may result in flooding of washes, roads and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - Scattered to numerous showers and thunderstorms will develop Saturday afternoon and continue Saturday night as a low pressure system off the Southern California Coast moves inland. - http://www.weather.gov/safety/flood

 weather.gov